Amr-Abdellatif/Ways-to-build-PyTorch-models-and-to-improve-your-readability/README.md

 <div class="cell markdown">

-# what if i needed to add more layer in the encoder ?
+# what if i needed to add more layer in the encoder ? should i hard code this ?

 """ self.encoder = nn.Sequential(
 conv_block(in_c,32,kernel_size=3,stride=1,padding=1),